Hejsil/zig-clap/README.md

     // Because we use a streaming parser, we have to consume each argument parsed individually. while (parser.next() catch |err| {
-        // Report useful error and exit
+        // Report useful error and exit.
         diag.report(std.io.getStdErr().writer(), err) catch {};
         return err;
     }) |arg| {